ultrazohm/ultrazohm_sw/docs/source/mpsoc/CPLD/cpld_create_program.rst

         enable_signal = !fpga_26 & !fpga_27 & fpga_28 & fpga_29;
         d_11 = fpga_11 & enable_signal;

 #.
-Use the following locig to create an interlocking functionality, e.g. for the upper and lower switch of a half-bridge.
+Use the following logic to create an interlocking functionality, e.g. for the upper and lower switch of a half-bridge.
 In this case, the output

   - ``d_00`` is high when ``fpga_00 = 1`` and ``fpga_01 = 0``
   - ``d_00`` is low in all other cases, e.g. if ``fpga_00 = 1`` and ``fpga_00 = 1``